lrigolli/protein_tda/README.md

 The most computational intensive part of the process is computing PH, which usually takes few seconds.
 As example, it takes less than one minute to encode '6GYB' PDB entry which is one of the biggest in considered data (it has about 60k atoms) on a 2.3 GHz, 8GB RAM MacBook Pro laptop from 2017.

 ## Applications
+The pipeline for protein encoding described above is quite general and can be used to get insights on the topological shapes of a variety of molecular 3d-structures, or in general of 3d-objects.
+What comes next is finding useful applications.
-Featurizing all protein assemblies can take some time, luckily for applications there is no need to do more than once.
-For convenience you can download the vectorized proteins, as well as their obtained persistence diagrams and landscapes from [here](https://drive.google.com/drive/folders/1Y1qFJvhtq4VUSEV7cY4jjYMyb_AfFEMX) and move them in output directory of your cloned git project.
+The application discussed here is partitioning protein assemblies according to their topological shapes (recall that PH takes into account number of holes and their size).
+Notice that featurizing all protein assemblies can take some time, luckily for applications there is no need to do more than once (for convenience you can download the vectorized proteins, as well as their obtained persistence diagrams and landscapes from [here](https://drive.google.com/drive/folders/1Y1qFJvhtq4VUSEV7cY4jjYMyb_AfFEMX) and move them in output directory of your cloned git project).
-In [notebook](https://github.com/lrigolli/protein_tda/tree/main/notebooks/protein_classification.ipynb) we define a distance between protein landscapes and use it to compute pairwise dissimilarity of proteins homologies in dimension 1 and 2.
-We then apply a clustering algorithm (HDBSCAN) to group together connected proteins (we infer if a protein is connected by looking at 0-dim PH) whose 1-dim and 2-dim homologies are close.
+In [notebook](https://github.com/lrigolli/protein_tda/tree/main/notebooks/protein_classification.ipynb) we define a distance between protein landscapes (distance between two landscapes is defined in terms of area of the difference between the two curves) and use it to compute pairwise dissimilarity of proteins PH in dimension 1 and 2.
+We then apply HDBSCAN clustering algorithm to group together connected proteins (we infer if a protein is connected by looking at 0-dim PH) whose 1-dim and 2-dim PH are close.
 In such a way we are able to cluster proteins according to their topological shape.

-In example below we show landscapes and 3d-structure of one of detected clusters, consisting of four proteins.
+As an example, below we show landscapes and 3d-structure of one of detected clusters, consisting of four proteins.

 *First three 1-dim landscapes of 4NGE, 5NJ9, 5NJA, 5NJF*
 <img src="./material_readme_tutorial/dim1_land_cluster.png" alt="drawing" width="800"/>